shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

 - **Python:** The core functionality of the app is built using Python, offering versatility and scalability.
 - **Flask:** The lightweight Flask framework is used to handle web requests, ensuring fast and efficient performance.
-- **Netlify:** The application is deployed on Netlify, offering seamless scalability, fast deployment, and easy management.
+- **AWS:** The application is designed for deployment on AWS, ensuring seamless scalability, fast deployment, and simplified management.

 **Installation Guide**